Twitter Hashflag for September 14 Apple Event Goes Live

 Published

-A new unique #AppleEvent "hashflag" has surfaced on Twitter for next week's "California Streaming" all-digital Apple event to increase visibility and maximize hype on the social media network.
+A new unique #AppleEvent "hashflag" has surfaced on Twitter for next week's "California Streaming" all-digital Apple event to...Full Article

-The custom Twitter hashtag includes a multi-colored Apple logo, and it's live as of 1:00 p.m.
-Pacific Time.
+A new unique #AppleEvent "hashflag" has surfaced on Twitter for next week's "California Streaming" all-digital Apple event to...Full Article

-Apple has used the little icons next to hashtags on Twitter for all its previous events since late last year.
-The company's first use of a hashflag was for its September 2020 event, when it announced the iPad Air and Apple Watch.
+Twitter on Tuesday activated a "hashflag" for Apple's upcoming "California Dreaming" event scheduled for Sept.
+14, with the tech..